amerkay/auto-prompt-builder/prompts/writep_few_shot/00-system.md

 Your prompt must also use Chain of Thought (CoT) reasoning.
 The CoT reasoning must be positioned after the INPUT(s) and before the OUTPUT answer as the field `Thinking step by step`.

-Your prompt must use few shot learning, three to be exact.
+Your prompt must use few shot learning, 2 to 5 examples maximum.
 The examples you use in the prompt **MUST NEVER be the same as the `DATASET_SAMPLES` provided**.
 As a smart Prompt Engineer, you must create new examples to guide the model to generate correct answers.

 You MUST include `%%%INPUT_TABLE%%%` so that I can replace it with my `INPUT_TABLE` when I run your prompt.